ihchoi12/inho-note.github.io/_posts/2021-03-27-distributed-systems.md

 - An acceptore receives p2a(0.1, 0, A), compare ballot_num, accepte it ONLY IF THEY ARE EQUAL, set accepted \[<0.1, 0, A>\], reply p2b(0.1)

+### Raft
+##### Issues in Paxos (or PMMC)
+- hard to understand
+- multi-paxos protocol not well specified
+- Separate roles: proposer, acceptor, learner, which doesn't match system deployment in practice

+##### Idea
+- Only one role: replica (or server)
+- 3 states: Leader, Follower, Candidate (a server can only be in one state at a time)
+- Based on an operation log
+- 2 main protocols: 1) leader election; 2) log replication;

+##### Leader Election
+- Leader: similar to the distinguished leader in Paxos and active leader in PMMC
+  * Only leader handles client requests, and replicates them to followers
+  * sends periodic heartbeat msg to followers
+- Term: Divides time into terms: consecutive integers e.g., term 1, 2, 3, ...
+  * each term begins with an election
+  * at most one (or no) replica will win the election in a term
+  * each replica remember the latest term number observed, and ignore msg with lower term number
+- How it works
+  * all replicas begin as followers
+  * if a follower receives no msgs from the leader over timeout, start election
+  * the follower: term++, transition to candidate state, vote for itself, broadcast RequestVoteRPC
+  * a replica can only vote for at most one candidate in a term (FCFS)
+  * a candidate wins if receives majority votes, then transition to leader state
+  * votes can be split w/o forming a majority, then candidate will timeout ant start a new election again
+##### Log Replication
+- the leader receives a request
+- append the request to its log
+- broadcast AppendEntriesRPC with idx and term of the immediately preceding the new entry (retry until all followers respond)
+- a follower rejects the AppendEntries request if it doesn't have the preceding entry, otherwise append the new entry and reply to the leader (implication: no holes in the log)
+- after the entry is stored on majority, execute request and reply

+##### Log Commit
+- once the leader replicates an entry on a majority replicas (similart to 'chosen' in Paxos), the entry is committed
+- the latest committed entry is the log commit point
+- implies that all prior entries are also commited
+- so, safe to execute commands to the log commit point

+##### Handling Log Divergence
+- due to the network anomalies, a replica may have different log entries than other replicas
+- once a follower receives AppendEntriesRPC from the leader, it checks if the preceding entry is matching, if not delete it and reject the AppendEntriesRPC
+- then, leader retries AppendEntriesRPC with a lower indexed entry
+- repeat it until the follower finds a matching entry, then the leader sends all following entries to the follower (i.e., log duplication)
+- it means that the leader can modify other replicas' log, so we need to guarantee that a new leader has all committed entries so far (otherwise, commited entries can be overwritten by the leader), but how?
+- Use majority intersection: a replica rejects RequestVoteRPC if it has more up-to-date (i.e., higher term number, longer log) log than the sender

+## SMR in real systems
+### Chubby
+- Distributed coordination service
+- Extensively used in Google
+- Apache Zookeeper: equivalent open-source version of Chubby
+##### Chubby's goal
+- allow to synchronize and manage dynamice configuration state
+- fault-tolerant, available, and strongly consistent (linearizable)
+- intuition: only some parts of an app need consensus!
+  * dslabs-lab2: view service
+  * master/leader election in DFS
+  * Synchronization in multi-threaded programs
+- implementation: multi-Paxos SMR

+##### History
+- Google has many services that need reliable coordination
+- originally they did ad-hoc things (e.g., implement Paxos), which is very hard and prone to error
+- Let's build this service available to apps!

+* Question: does locking mechanism requires linearizability to be correct?
+Cannot be sequential consistency?
+* Answer: Only linearizability.
+Why?
+The key difference between linearizability and sequential consistency: whether stale-read is allowed.
+If stale-read is allowed, the lock-server may falsely respond that no one is holding the lock, which is wrong.

+##### Interface
+- like a file system which provides:
+  * (small) files to record the metadata (e.g., who is the leader, etc.)
+  * locking
+  * sequencers: to assign seq_num to the locks to deal with the asynchrony (i.e., to discriminate if a request to a file is with an old lock)
+- API:
+  * Open, Close
+  * GetContents, SetContents, Delete
+  * Acquire, TryAcquire, Release (for locks)
+  * GetSequencer, SetSequencer, CheckSequencer

+##### Performance Optimization
+- so far, it's almost same as the multi-Paxos, which has all required guarantees
+- but the issue is performance
+- need to engineer it so that we don't need to run Paxos on every RPC
+- Idea: batching (for throughput), partitioning, non-replicated read requests, client caching

+##### lease for non-replicated read requests optimization
+- read requests need to be replicated only to guarantee that stale-read doesn't happen
+- stale-read happens when a replica falsely think that it's the leader and serve the read
+- but if we can guarantee that the read is executed by the actual leader, we don't actually need to replicate it
+- so we use lease: a new master gets lease and renew it while it is up, and only a master with valid lease can perform the read w/o replication
+- the lease doesn't handle the clock skew issue completely, so it doesn't 100% guarantee linearizability (but the probability of violation is very low with time synchronization protocols and conservative non-leaders who wait a bit longer than the timeout of the lease so that a new leader is not elected before the lease on the leader is actually expired)

+##### client caching
+- to reduce the number of clients' RPCs to Chubby
+- once a client reads a file, cache the file data and metadata
+- for linearizability, write-through, write-invalidate cache
+  * Master tracks which clients might have file cached
+  * Sends invalidations on update

+### Google File System (GFS)
+- Google needed a DFS to store search index
+- why not use existing FS (e.g., NFS, AFS, etc.)?
+  * very differnet workload chateristics
+  * Require strong fault tolerance because components fail constantly
+- Require high throughput and bandwidth (latency is a secondary concern)

+##### Workload
+- most of files are very large (multi-GB) => no need to be optimized for small files
+- reads: small random reads and large streaming reads
+- writes:
+  * many files written once (i.e., immutable), other files appended to
+  * so, small random writes are very rare
+##### interface
+- app-level library, not a POSIX file system like NFS
+- function calls: create, delete, open, close, read, write
+  * concurrent writes are not guaranteed to be consistent
+- record append operation: guaranteed to be atomic and consistent
+- snapshot operation

+##### Architecture
+- each file stored as 64MB chunks
+- each chunk on 3+ chunkservers
+- a single (replicated) GFS master stores metadata only

 # Transaction Concept
 Goal: to group a set of operations into an **atomic** unit \
 4 guarantees: ACID \